Institutional Tuition Fee Waivers

-For selected first year students, the Tinbergen Institute (TI)/ Business Data Science (BDS) research master program offers full, partial, or basic scholarships.
+For selected first year students, the Tinbergen Institute Research Master's in Economics progam offers full or partial scholarships.

 Specifically, Tinbergen Institute may offer one of the following scholarships: